Spotify is the new heavyweight champ of podcasts

 Sponsored Links

-Sure, The Ringer is a publisher, but don't get caught up in the "Spotify is in the publishing business" storyline.
+Sure, the Ringer is a publisher, but don't get caught up in the "Spotify is in the publishing business" storyline.
 I'm sure the company is happy that it now has award-winning writers and a site that cranks out quality written content under its wing, but this purchase is primarily about podcasts.
-The Ringer currently has over 30 shows, including The Bill Simmons Podcast, that tally over 100 million downloads a month.
-According to The Wall Street Journal, The Ringer brought in over $15 million in podcast revenue in 2018.
+The Ringer currently has more than 30 shows, including The Bill Simmons Podcast, that tally more than 100 million downloads per month.
+According to The Wall Street Journal, the Ringer brought in more than $15 million in podcast revenue in 2018.
 Like it did with Gimlet and Parcast, Spotify is spending big to expand its podcast library with genres it thinks will continue to drive people to its paid service.
-And even if listeners are only coming for the episodic audio content, at least they're contributing to ad revenue.
+Even if listeners are only coming for the episodic audio content, at least they're contributing to ad revenue.

-This also isn't the first time Spotify and The Ringer have been in cahoots.
-The two teamed up on The Hottest Take in 2019, a short-form podcast where Simmons and his colleagues "debate, defend and parse a controversial opinion on a pressing topic of the day" four times a week.
+This also isn't the first time Spotify and the Ringer have been in cahoots.
+The two teamed up on The Hottest Take in 2019, a short-form podcast where Simmons and his colleagues "debate, defend and parse a controversial opinion on a pressing topic of the day" four times per week.
 Of course, those topics cover sports, movies, TV and music in addition to food and the internet.
-Each installment is under 10 minutes, with some clocking in at around half of that.
+Each installment is under 10 minutes, with some clocking in at around half that.

 "I believe podcasting needs to be free and available to all consumers," Holt said.
 "Our intention is the content is available for free to our users -- whether you're free or premium, the experience is the same."

-In its earning report today, and before adding The Ringer to the fold, Spotify revealed it now has over 700,000 podcasts.
-According to Podcast Insights, Apple hosts over 850,000 shows on iTu... er, its Podcasts app, and over 30 million episodes.
+In its earning report today, and before adding the Ringer to the fold, Spotify revealed it now has more than 700,000 podcasts.
+According to Podcast Insights, Apple hosts more than 850,000 shows on iTu... er, its Podcasts app, and more than 30 million episodes.
 That's a surprisingly small gap, and I expect it to shrink over the next quarter.
-Spotify also said podcasts have grown around 200 percent year-over-year on its platform, driven primarily by its continued push to add new content and acquire publishers that help it expand its listener base.
-For listeners, it has introduced features like Your Daily Podcasts and Your Daily Drive that put its powerful playlist making algorithms to work for episodic content based on a user's habits.
+Spotify also said podcasts have grown around 200 percent year over year on its platform, driven primarily by its continued push to add new content and acquire publishers that help it expand its listener base.
+For listeners, it has introduced features like Your Daily Podcasts and Your Daily Drive that put its powerful playlist-making algorithms to work for episodic content based on a user's habits.

-And Spotify probably isn't done.
-Minutes before it announced the deal for The Ringer, the company reiterated that it will continue to spend big on both podcasts and related technology -- like online production suites Anchor and Soundtrap -- if it continues to see the benefits of doing so.
+And Spotify probably isn't finished.
+Minutes before it announced the deal for the Ringer, the company reiterated that it will continue to spend big on both podcasts and related technology -- like online production suites Anchor and Soundtrap -- if it continues to see the benefits of doing so.

 "Any decision to accelerate our investment in podcast and technology spend should be viewed as an indication of our belief that our strategy is having tangible results," the company explained.
 "We have gained even more confidence in the data, particularly around the benefits from podcasts, and as a result, 2020 will be an investment year."